Indian minister killed in road collision, blow for Modi

 Munde defended the law in his first comments after taking office, saying it was not aimed at industrialists.

-(Additional reporting by Krishna N Das, Ratnajyoti Dutta, Tommy Wilkes and Rajesh Kumar Singh in New Delhi and Rajendra Jadhav in Mumbai; Editing by Douglas Busvine and Nick Macfie)
+(Additional reporting by Krishna N Das, Ratnajyoti Dutta, Tommy Wilkes and Rajesh Kumar Singh in New Delhi and Rajendra Jadhav in Mumbai; Editing by Douglas Busvine, Jeremy Laurence and Clarence Fernandez)